bmoneill/mbta2rss/README.md

 * Set up a cron job to update alerts feed every hour or so.
 * Email alerts to you (for the route(s) you take or all routes).
 * Post alerts on a webpage.
+* View alerts in a RSS feed reader.
+* Send alerts via text (not described here).

 ### Cron-based Alert Updater